At a Glance

 Hammerman Area:

-• In season weekdays (Memorial Day to Labor Day): $3/person MD residents, $5/person non-MD residents.
+• Weekends/holidays, Memorial Day to Labor Day: $5/person MD residents, $7/person non-MD residents.

-• In-season weekends/holidays (Memorial Day to Labor Day): $5/person MD residents, $7/person non-MD residents.
+• Weekdays, Memorial Day to Labor Day: $3/person MD residents, $5/person non-MD residents.

-• Off season, any day after Labor Day through Friday before Memorial Day: $3/car MD residents, $5/car non-MD residents.
+• Any day after Labor Day through Friday before Memorial Day: $3/car MD residents, $5/car non-MD residents.
 Honor system in effect; use pay station.

 Dundee Creek Marina: Free, no entry fee.
-Fee for boat ramp; no fee for soft launch for canoes, kayaks, and other car-top vessels..
+Fee for boat ramp; no fee for soft launch for canoes, kayaks, and other car-top vessels.
+Launch fees are waived for holders of MD Golden Age Pass or MD Park Service Annual Passport.

 Tips: Bring a scope, especially in winter. ◾ When filled to capacity, the park will not admit additional visitors.
 The park will likely fill to capacity on holiday weekends and many other weekends during the summer. ◾ The Hammerman Area conducts a managed deer hunt, and there is also off-shore waterfowl hunting.
 Be aware of hunting seasons and plan your visit accordingly. ◾ Restrooms are scattered throughout the Hammerman area, see park map.
 Some may be closed in winter.